-You may meet different errors while using your Windows 10 PC.
-While some of them are common and can be fixed with a simple restart, others require a more technical approach.
+While using your Windows 10/11 PC, you may encounter various errors.
+While some errors are common and can be resolved with a simple restart, others may necessitate a more technical troubleshooting approach.

 So, what is the best course of action when faced with the DRIVER VERIFIER IOMANAGER VIOLATION BSOD?
 We cannot suggest the best fix, but we can recommend trying any of the solutions below until you find one that can resolve your problem.